Simo-N-Maduna/Mito-Phylogenomics/README.md

 # Mitochondrial phylogenomics (Mitophylogenomics)
 <div align="justify">

 This is a curated repository of mitophylogenomics studies that I am involved in through collaborative initiatives.
-These studies encompass a range of taxa, including insects, seabirds, and elasmobranchs (sharks and rays).
+These studies encompass a range of taxa, including fish, insects, seabirds, and elasmobranchs (sharks and rays).
 Here, you will find the data and code, if relevant.

 </div>

-## Mitophylogenomics Part I: Carcharhiniformes (Ground Sharks)
+## Mitophylogenomics Part I: Cottoidei (sculpins, sandfishes, and snailfishes)
 <div align="justify">

-This study is a component of Ms. Jessica Winn's doctoral project at the Genetics Department of Stellenbosch University in South Africa, where I serve as an Extraordinary Senior Lecturer and Jessica's Ph.D. co-supervisor.
-All the comprehensive information regarding this project is stored in a dedicated GitHub repository.
-Please see here: https://github.com/JessWinn/Houndshark-Mitogenomics.
-The full research article is available at SSRN: https://ssrn.com/abstract=4496805 or http://dx.doi.org/10.2139/ssrn.4496805 as a preprint and it is currently undergoing a second round of revisions in the journal *Genomics*.
+This study was a component of my postdoctoral research at the Norwegian Institute of Bioeconomy Research (NIBIO).
+The full paper is published online here: https://doi.org/10.1016/j.ygeno.2022.110297.

 </div>